fxplus/aspire/README.md

 This plugin adds an activity resource type to Moodle that allows users with the appropriate permissions to pick a reading list from the associated course in [Talis Aspire](http://talisaspire.com/) which is then displayed within the content of the course, linking each resource to it's description in Aspire.

-The rationale for this approach, as adopted by Sussex University E-Learning team, is summarised on their [blog](http://blogs.sussex.ac.uk/elearningteam/2013/12/10/integrating-reading-lists-talis-aspire/).
+The rationale for this approach, as adopted by Sussex University E-Learning team, is summarised on their [blog](http://blogs.sussex.ac.uk/elearningteam/2013/12/10/integrating-reading-lists-talis-aspire/) by Paolo Oprandi.

 The fork was created to upgrade the implementation to moodle 2.4 and refactor to allow for future API releases by Talis.